The pre-study show s that visualizations in urban development processes often are

 development projects and integrated in Skanska´s and W hite´s processes, and be available through courses and material at Visual Arena and SP.
 They have also started to be disseminated, both nationally by involved municipal actors, and internationally by researchers at Chalmers and SP.
 In the long run, the expected result is dissemination and integration of norm-creative visual innovation tools and methods in the entire building and urban development sector.

-Forskare vid Chalmers University of Technology, Architecture and Civil Engineering, Urban Design and Planning
+Forskare vid Chalmers, Architecture and Civil Engineering, Urban Design and Planning

 Funding Chalmers participation during 2016–2019 with 440,340.00 SEK